BhavanaNannuru/Python-Projects/README.md

 ✨ Scripts that do something **surprising** or **unusual**
 🧠 Smart use of built-in Python features
 🎯 Focused mini-projects with real logic and clean code
 🛠️ Useful, fun, or just plain odd experiments
-📚 Each file tells a story — what it does, and what I learned

 ---